5 Ways to Exercise Your Brain—and Why It’s Important

 Exercising your brain seems like a strange concept, considering it feels like thinking all day would be enough exercise.
 But the problem is, when all you’re doing is thinking about what you’re watching on TV or about your daily worries, you’re actually only using one side of your brain.

-To get a good hard brain sweat in, make a point to do one or more of these things regularly:
+To get a good hard brain sweat in, make a point to do one or more of these things at least once a day:

 - Play an instrument – Maybe you’ve played guitar your whole life, or maybe you have a passion for the piano, OR maybe you’ve never played an instrument for one second.
 No matter what the circumstances, playing an instrument helps you use the creative side of your brain, and if you’re learning a whole new instrument or some new songs, the concentration it takes to learn a new thing strengthens your brain!

 - Learn a new language – Websites like duolingo and babbel allow you to learn a new language at your own pace.
 This makes your brain concentrate and focus on listening, which stimulates the brain.
 It strengthens your vocabulary (in both languages) too!

 You can do one of these activities if you decide you love it, or you can do a little of all of them, or maybe you have another brain-stimulating activity that you are passionate about and want to start back up.
 It doesn’t matter what you do to stimulate your brain, just make sure you do it (and make sure you have fun with it too!).